-The primary objective of the research in this KSA remains largely the same as that developed in the previous year's business plan, which is to ensure that water resources of South Africa are protected, utilised, developed, conserved and managed to achieve environmental, social and economic sustainability.
-The research portfolio for 2009/10 addressed this primary objective, as reflected by the following secondary aims, to:
+The primary objective of the research in this KSA continues to ensure that water resources of South Africa are protected, utilised, developed, conserved and managed to achieve environmental, social and economic sustainability.
+The research portfolio for 2010/11 addresses this primary objective as reflected by the following secondary aims to:

-Improve water resource information systems and access to data
+- Improve water resource information systems and access to data. - Achieve integration between surface water and groundwater research.
+A programmatic approach will be designed addressing the need for joint studies.

-- Achieve integration between surface and groundwater research.
-A programmatic approach will be designed addressing the need for joint studies. - Build up appropriate quantitative understanding, tools and adaptive strategies for managing the impacts of extreme climatic events (floods and droughts) due to global warming and human-induced impacts on water resources (include understanding of health impacts on humans) - Broaden the scope for policy and institutional studies to deal holistically with the legal, economic, compliance and implementation aspects
+- Build up appropriate quantitative understanding, tools and adaptive strategies for managing the impacts of extreme climatic events (floods and droughts) due to global warming and human-induced impacts on water resources (include understanding of health impacts on humans). - Broaden the scope for policy and institutional studies to deal holistically with the legal, economic, compliance and implementation aspects.